Skip to main content

 • For identity envelope output, all consumer identifier data is transformed into derived RampIDs.
 A selection logic is applied, then the RampID is additionally obfuscated and encrypted into an identity envelope.
 Only one identity envelope is returned per row of data.
 A timestamp column is appended to the end of each row.
 This column gives the expiration date and time for the identity envelope in Unix format (timezone UTC).

-For more information on the format of the output file, see "Output Examples".
+For more information on output options and the format of the output files, see "Output Options and Examples".

 Configuration Parameters